Jdavies89/Tawa/README.md

 ------------

-This tar distribution contains an implementation of the Text Analysis from Waikato Toolkit ("Tawa") written by Bill Teahan that was previosuly based on the Text Mining Toolkit ("TMT").
+This tar distribution contains an implementation of the Text Analysis from Wales & Waikato Toolkit ("Tawa") written by Bill Teahan that was previosuly based on the Text Mining Toolkit ("TMT").